Men in nursing: what the career really looks like today

 • Job security and demand are high.
 The US faces a projected shortage of over 1 million nurses by 2030 (HRSA), independent of gender.

-Why the gender gap exists — and why it’s closing
+Why the gender gap exists – and where it stands now

 Nursing’s historical female skew reflects 19th-century labor market conditions, not any inherent suitability of the work.
 Florence Nightingale-era nursing was codified as women’s work in a period when most professions were rigidly gendered.
 That framing persisted.

-What’s shifting it now: broader cultural changes in how caregiving is perceived, active recruitment campaigns targeting men, and practical reality — nursing offers job stability, strong salaries, career advancement into leadership and advanced practice, and genuine meaning in the work.
+What moved it over the last two decades: broader cultural changes in how caregiving is perceived, active recruitment campaigns targeting men, and practical reality – nursing offers job stability, strong salaries, career advancement into leadership and advanced practice, and real meaning in the work.
 None of those things are gender-limited.

 Organizations like the American Assembly for Men in Nursing (AAMN) have advocated for the profession and provided community for male nurses since 1974.